tranviet0710/vietdev_github_readme/README.md

 ### Hi there, I'm VietDEV 👋

-## I'm a Programmer, Web Developer, Freelancer
+## I'm a Web Developer, Freelancer and Programmer

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers